ignc-research/arena-evaluation/docs/plotting_examples.md

 # Introduction
 The performance of a robot can be measured by a number of different metrics.
 The appropriate visualization depends on the type of parameters selected.
-Within the bounds of readability, the following selection of parameters is possible:
+Within the bounds of readability, the following selection of parameters is advisable:
 - [One variable Visualization](#one-variable-visualization)
 - [Two variable Visualization](#two-variable-visualization)
 - [Three variable Visualization](#three-variable-visualization)